Hanayamata: Main characters

 An excitable American girl who transfers into Naru's class.
 Having become fascinated with yosakoi following a trip to Japan when she was young, she decided to move there and form her own yosakoi club, inviting Naru to join her.
 She lives with her father, who is divorced from her mother who lives in America.
 She has a tomboyish personality and tends to get a little over excited, sometimes dancing in dangerous locations.
+Although she almost returned to America, her friends managed to convince her to stay in Japan.
 Her favorite flower is the bluestar.